willGraham01/PiranhasHalfyord/scenes/07-infiltrating-the-hideout.md

 Exiting the recreational room via the door opposite the barracks will open into a narrow corridor.
 Proceeding down the corridor is harmless, though the party might be weary of traps.
-The two doors at the far end of the corridor lead to either Carlton's HQ or the vault.

-The door to Carlton's HQ is relatively unassuming, and does not have any distinguishing markings to indicate it leads into the HQ.
-It will not be locked when the party approaches, but when they move up to the door have Carlton call out to the party, inviting them to parley.
+The door to Carlton's HQ will not be locked when the party approaches, but when they move up to the door have Carlton call out to the party, inviting them to parley.

-Across from the door to the HQ is the vault door - it has a heavy lock on it, and thick iron bars across it.
 The vault door requires two keys to be inserted into it simultaneously to be opened from the corridor - one of these keys is carried by Fordem and Carlton each.
 The party may already have Fordem's key if they stole it from him when they visited the Day's Rest Tavern or found the spare key in his upstairs room.
 The two locks are distinct, so placing one copy of Fordem's key into each of the two keyholes will not unlock the vault, and will trigger the trap as below.